microsoft/testfx-docs/RFCs/006-DynamicData-Attribute.md

                     };
     }

-    // Property ReusableTestDataProperty can be used to associate test data with data driven test case like below:
+    // Property ReusableTestDataProperty can be used as data source for test data with data driven test case.
     [TestMethod]
     [DynamicData("ReusableTestDataProperty")]
     public void DynamicDataTestMethod1(int a, int b, int c)